UniversalDevicesInc-PG3/udi-poly-Airthings-Consumer/README.md

 ## Help

-If you have any issues are questions you can ask on [PG3 AirThings SubForum](https://forum.universal-devices.com/forum/309-airthings/) or report an issue at [PG3 ELK Github issues](https://github.com/UniversalDevicesInc-PG3/udi-poly-Airthings-Consumer/issues).
+If you have any issues are questions you can ask on [PG3 AirThings SubForum](https://forum.universal-devices.com/forum/309-airthings/) or report an issue at [PG3 Airthings Consumer Github issues](https://github.com/UniversalDevicesInc-PG3/udi-poly-Airthings-Consumer/issues).

 ## Installation